BALLANKISURESH/WeatherForecast/README.md

 #### Installation

-Creat a database with name 'weather' and a table with name 'credentials' in MySQL open any IDE and direct the project and check the connection and now run it on localhost
+Creat a database with name 'weather' in localhost:3306 and a table with name 'credentials' in 'weather' in MySQL open any IDE and direct the project and check the connection and now run it on localhost